LottePitcher/umbraco-admin-only-property/.github/README.md

 <img width="750" alt="Data type config" src="https://github.com/LottePitcher/umbraco-admin-only-property/blob/develop/docs/screenshots/data-type-config.png">

 If you would like authorised content editors to see an indicator that the property is hidden from some users then tick 'Show indicator?'.
-When this is ticked an unlocked padlock emoji will be displayed alongside the label, for example:
+When this is ticked, a locked padlock emoji will be displayed alongside the label, for example:

 <img width="750" alt="Document type indicator" src="https://github.com/LottePitcher/umbraco-admin-only-property/blob/develop/docs/screenshots/indicator-textstring.png">